GovReady/govready-q/Schema.md

 This example says that if the answer to `q1` is `no`, then the answer to this question is `don't know`.

 The `condition` is a [Jinja2 expression](http://jinja.pocoo.org/docs/dev/templates/#expressions).
 Any question can be referred to in the expression (by its `id`).
 Questions are tested on their internal values.
 For `choice` and `multiple-choice` questions, their values are their `key`s, not their label text, and `multiple-choice` questions are _lists_ of keys.
+If `condition` is omitted, the imputed value is always taken (i.e. the condition is implicitly met).

 The `value` provided must be a valid value for the question type it is a part of.
 For `choice` questions, the value must be a choice `key`, not the label text.
 For `multiple-choice` questions, the value must be a _list_ of keys.